 Your puppy will learn to use this default behavior as a way to pay for bigger rewards.
 A sit becomes puppy currency to ask for (and receive) benefits because she needs to know that only by following the rules of the house will she get what she wants.

 Here are some examples.
-To go out the door, they should pay with a “sit” first.
+To go out the door, the dog should pay with a “sit” first.
 At mealtime, a “sit” becomes a polite request and their reward is getting the bowl placed before her.
 When the puppy brings you a toy for a game, teach that they must first “sit” and then they’ll be rewarded with the game.

 How to Teach Sit: Lure Training